hgsgtk/tf-guardduty/README.md

 # tf-guardduty

-Terraform sample code to enable and notify GuardDuty for all regions
+Terraform sample code to enable GuardDuty and notify GuardDuty findings for all regions

 ## Structure